 Before the boat trip, the students receive talks and educational material about the potential species they may see on the exploration.

 What is an ROV?

 ROV stand for remotely operated vehicle.
 These underwater robots are controlled by a person typically on boat, using a joystick in a similar way that you would play a video game.
 A tether, connects the ROV to the ship, sending video signals back that can be reproduced on a screen.
 During the last years ROVs become accessible (as drones) allowing remote sea exploration by more people.
-Thanks to Science, Exploration and Education initiative (SEE) and SOFAR Ocean we received a donation of a TRIDENT ROV that make possible this educational activity.
+Thanks to Science, Exploration and Education initiative (SEE) and SOFAR Ocean we received a a TRIDENT ROV that make possible this educational activity.
 TRIDENT can reach 100 m depth and dive during 3 hs.